basti-app/basti/README.md

 To connect to a custom target, select the `Custom` option when prompted for a target to initialize or connect to.
 You will be prompted for the target's VPC, IP address and port.

-> **Note**
-> Feel free to open an issue or a pull request if you want to extend the list of natively supported targets 😉
+> 🤝 Feel free to open an issue or a pull request if you want to extend the list of natively supported targets

 ## Using Basti in CI/CD pipelines